emdiet/popl/README.md

 your buddies can just work with the requirements.txt file if they don't want to use plp.

+## Notes on: uninstalling everything

+just delete the project directory. packages might still temporarily reside in the *python download cache* (https://pip.pypa.io/en/stable/topics/caching/) (could be cleaned with `pip cache purge` (note: pip, not plp!)), but it should expire on its own.

 ## Dependencies

-- python
+- python 3.7+

 ## Feature Requests

-please open an issue, thx :)
+please open an issue (https://github.com/emdiet/plp/issues), thx :)